-My goal with Leica Lenses for Normal People is to be the reasonable and practical friend you don’t have.
+My goal with Leica Lenses for Normal People is to be the reasonable and practical friend you don’t currently have.

-Are you a normal person?
+What I mean by a normal person?

 - You value real-life images more than MTF tests and pictures of fences.
 You put the in-focus stuff somewhere near the center of the picture so you don’t get worked up much about what goes on at the edges of the frame unless it is a mess.
-You know how to get rid of a vignette in 2 seconds in photoshop.
+You know how to get rid of a minor vignette in 2 seconds in photoshop.